Ya-s-h/db-lab-autmation-hax/README.md

    Direct link to Selenium docs (in case you want to use it with any other browser apart from Chrome):
   [Selenium Docs](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/#quick-reference)
+- Unzip the downloaded file and keep the `.exe` file in the same folder as this program.
 ## Usage

 - Run the program with `python main.py`